SoftServeInc/SmartDecisions/README.md

-# card-game
+# SmartDecisions

-#to run in development mode
+# To run in development mode

 npm i
 npm start

+Project will be running at http://localhost:3000/

-#to create create production build
+# to create create production build

 npm i
 npm run-script build